Fruit and Nut

 The biggest handicap is not the weather or the soil, but lack of knowledge within the farming community.
 And with that in mind we urge all landowners everywhere to plant nut trees: if only a dozen trees for providing nuts for home use, in order to start building that knowledge base that will be so valuable in the future.

-We've been saying this for the last ten years, but now IS the time for agriculture to embrace nuts.
+We've been saying this for the last twelve years, but now IS the time for agriculture to embrace nuts.
 It is truly shameful that the Irish government is still promoting and talking up livestock-based agriculture.

 Climate Change Campaign